Bill Harrison, MA, LPC

 Please visit my website for more information and to schedule an appointment online.

 Email or Call Bill Harrison, MA, LPC at 1-800-651-8085 ext.
 29766

 Counseling is a second career for me.
 I bring nearly 40 years of experience as a performing artist, writer and teacher to this profession.
 So when I say that I offer "therapy as creative as you are", I really mean it.
 Although I work with a diverse group of clients, my specialty is helping artists with the unique issues that the creative life presents.
 Because I've been there I can truly empathize with both the internal and external difficulties you may be experiencing.

-Please call or email and I'll be glad to speak with you.
+Please call, email or schedule an appointment on my website and I'll be glad to speak with you.
 I can usually schedule appointments within 48 hours.

 My View on the Purpose of Psychotherapy

 I believe that therapy can serve a variety of purposes.
 People enter treatment for many reasons and, more often than not, the therapeutic process has multiple benefits.
 At first, you may be looking to reduce the occurrence of certain symptoms, like obsessive thoughts or compulsive behaviors.
 Maybe you?re suffering from anxiety or depression and begin therapy to get some relief from those mood disorders.
 Psychotherapy can help with all of those presenting problems.